PoolX-DutchX/poolx-www/README.md

    ```
    cd C:\some\directory\for\repositories
    ```
-5. Update npm to the latest version (in order to make sure the next step has the latest dependencies to install) with:
+5. Update yarn to the latest version (in order to make sure the next step has the latest dependencies to install) with:
    ```
-   npm install npm@latest -g
+   npm install yarn@latest -g
    ```
 6. You must install the NodeJS/NPM dependcies for Windows before you are able to continue.
 This command will take a few minutes to install all of the necessary dependencies for building NodeJS applications on Windows.
    ```